MarkParker5/STARK/docs/advanced/optimization.md

 **THE MOST IMPORTANT**: Always ensure that you **DO NOT** place blocking code inside `async def` functions.
 Blocking code can drastically reduce the performance of asynchronous applications by halting the execution of other parts of the application.

-If you have commands that run blocking code, always define them using the simple `def` ([Sync-vs-Async](/sync-vs-async-commands)).
+If you have commands that run blocking code, always define them using the simple `def` ([Sync-vs-Async](../sync-vs-async-commands.md)).
 This ensures that Stark creates a separate worker thread to handle the execution of that command.
 By doing so, Stark remains responsive, even when processing resource-intensive commands.

 ## Sync vs Async

 Understanding the difference between synchronous and asynchronous code is crucial.
 Asynchronous code allows your application to perform other tasks while waiting for a particular task to complete, thus improving efficiency.
-The [Sync-vs-Async](/sync-vs-async-commands) page provides a comprehensive comparison and guidance on how to effectively leverage both.
+The [Sync-vs-Async](../sync-vs-async-commands.md) page provides a comprehensive comparison and guidance on how to effectively leverage both.

-## Utilizing the asyncer.tiangolo.com Documentation
+## Utilizing the asyncer

-The [asyncer.tiangolo.com](https://asyncer.tiangolo.com) documentation is a valuable resource.
-It provides an array of tools and methods to help convert synchronous code to asynchronous, aiding in the optimization process.
+The [asyncer](https://asyncer.tiangolo.com) documentation is a valuable resource.
+It provides an array of tools and methods to help convert synchronous code to asynchronous and vice-versa, aiding in the optimization process.

 ## Using asyncer.asyncify